francesschisom/weatherify_weatherapp/README.md

 - The project was initialized using Vite for a faster, streamlined development experience.

-- React components are used to build a modular and reusable UI.
+- React components were used to build a modular and reusable UI.

 2. **Weather Data Integration**